Lecturer: Gareth Alexander

 The module also introduces Lagrange multipliers, co-ordinate transformations and cartesian tensors illustrating them briefly with examples of their use in physics.

 This module is not available to Physics students (F300, F303, F3N1).

 To teach mathematical techniques needed by second, third and fourth year physics modules.

-- be able to represent simple, appropriate functions in terms of Fourier series and Fourier transforms
+- Be able to represent simple functions in terms of Fourier series and Fourier transforms